Algaecide

 Can I use Algaecide while shocking my pool?

 No, don’t use algaecides when shocking your pool.
-High chlorine levels can ruin their effectiveness.
+High chlorine levels can render them ineffective.
 Wait for chlorine levels to settle before using algaecide.

 How does chlorine interact with algaecides?